PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 - Audit information can't be added for archived fund or archived asset manager.
 - Normal users can enter `Verbal Confirmation`, `Entry`.
 For `Second check`, Only those clarius user can enter the data whose `Allow wire instruction second check` is true.
 - When all information (Verbal Confirmation, Entry & Second Check) is entered, audit section will be locked for normal user.
 When locked, Normal user can't edit Audit information.
-- User can't enter audit information until wire instruction available.
+- User can't enter audit information until all wire instruction available.
 - System stores the creation or updation date stamp with each audit information.

 ### UX Rule